 Hasina, who is 76 years old, fled to India on August 5 after resigning amidst the unprecedented anti-government protests.
 The petition not only targets Hasina but also names several key figures within the Awami League, including former ministers and party officials.

-Additional Legal Challenges for Hasina and Her Associates
+Additional legal challenges for Hasina and her associates

 The legal troubles for Hasina do not end with the genocide investigation.
 A separate case of enforced disappearance was filed on Wednesday against Hasina and several others, including former cabinet ministers, related to the kidnapping of a lawyer in 2015.
 Additionally, a Dhaka court has ordered the police to submit a probe report by September 15 regarding a case filed against Hasina and six others over the death of grocery shop owner Abu Saeed, who was killed in police firing during the quota protests in July.

-Political and Social Turmoil in Bangladesh
+Political and social turmoil in Bangladesh

 The fall of Hasina’s regime has led to widespread political and social unrest in Bangladesh.
 The interim government, under Professor Yunus, has cancelled the national holiday for mourning the assassination of Sheikh Mujibur Rahman, a move that has further fueled tensions.
 The decision followed consultations with various political parties, many of whom opposed maintaining the holiday in the wake of the recent political upheaval.